 - The form is long and detailed so take your time to complete it, and remember that you don't have to complete it all in one go. - Look at the 12 activities and work out which tests you satisfy before you fill in the form. - What matters is whether you need the help, not whether you are already getting it. - If you are not sure about how much help you need, or how long things take, keep a diary for a week or so.
-This would be particularly useful with fluctuating conditions. - If you are applying for the 'moving around' activity (activity 12), try measuring how far you can walk, how long it takes you to walk that far and how it feels before you fill in the form. - Evidence is important.
+This would be particularly useful with fluctuating conditions. - If you are applying for the 'moving around' activity (activity 12), try measuring how far you can walk, how long it takes you to walk that far and how it feels before you fill in the form. - ➤ Evidence is important.
 It is a good idea to collect evidence and submit it either with the claim pack or as soon as you can afterwards evidence might include a report from an occupational therapist or consultant, information from your doctor or support worker, or a statement from a carer/friend/family member.
-However if you do not have these to hand, you can let Social Security Scotland know where they can gather this information and they can do it for you. - Keep a copy of your form and any evidence you send.
+However, if you do not have these to hand, you can let Social Security Scotland know where they can gather this information and they can do it for you. - Keep a copy of your form and any evidence you send. - It's also a good idea to get proof of posting when you send the form back to Social Security Scotland.

 Note: You could ask for help to complete the claim form from one of Social Security Scotland's local advisers.
 When you first call them to make a claim, ask them to arrange an appointment with one of their advisers locally.
-You can also seek help from a local advice agency - see the 'Further help' page for contact details.
+You can also get help if you want to apply in a language that's not English.